code-Estif/JavaScript-Projects/README.md

 - practiced loop > while and for
 - build number range tool
 - build multiplication number generator
+- build math fromula coverter with function and an array
+- practice function with array and loop together

 ## 🎯 Goal
 - Learn JavaScript deeply (step by step).